Skyfall: Crew

 Mendes first signed on to direct the project shortly after Quantum of Solace was released, and remained as a consultant during the uncertainty surrounding MGM's financial situation.
-Mendes, who had previously worked with Craig on Road to Perdition, was approached after seeing Craig in A Steady Rain, meeting after a performance, where Craig broached the subject of directing a Bond film for the first time.
-He was at first hesitant, as the job had little appeal to him, but he did not reject the offer immediately because of Craig's involvement and enthusiasm; Mendes described Craig's casting and performance in Casino Royale as being what he felt the Bond franchise needed.
+It was Craig's idea that Mendes should be the next Bond director, as Mendes had previously worked with Craig on Road to Perdition.
+In 2009, Mendes saw Craig's performance on Broadway in A Steady Rain.
+Later, at Hugh Jackman's Christmas party, Craig got drunk, encountered Mendes, and offered him the job.
+The next morning, Craig had to explain to Broccoli: "I think I might have offered Sam Mendes the next movie".
+Mendes was at first hesitant, as the job had little appeal to him, but he did not reject the offer immediately because of Craig's involvement and enthusiasm; Mendes described Craig's casting and performance in Casino Royale as being what he felt the Bond franchise needed.
 He agreed to direct after meeting producers Michael G. Wilson and Barbara Broccoli, and seeing the early direction the film was going to take.
 Media speculation was that Mendes had commissioned rewrites of the script to "[remove] action scenes in favour of 'characterful performances'" with the hope of securing an Academy Award.
 Mendes denied this, saying that the action scenes were an important part of the film.

 Roger Deakins signed on as cinematographer, having previously worked with Mendes on Jarhead and Revolutionary Road.
 Dennis Gassner returned as production designer, the costume designer was Jany Temime, Alexander Witt was director of the second unit, the stunt co-ordinator was Gary Powell and Chris Corbould supervised the special effects, while the visual effects supervisor was Steve Begg.
 All had worked on previous Bond films.
 Daniel Kleinman returned to design the title sequence after stepping aside to allow graphic design studio MK12 to create the Quantum of Solace sequence.